An Overview Of The Treatment Process

 Steps Recovery Center – St. George

 Most patients at inpatient rehab facilities will take part in the following steps as they progress in their recovery.

 The patient (or a loved one) contacts and enrolls in the treatment facility.
 This is the first step towards transforming your life, but many who need treatment are hesitant to take it.
 Luckily, leading treatment facilities make the admissions process as simple and comforting as possible.
 All that it takes to start the process is a call.
-If you are looking to get admitted to a treatment facility, contact an admissions specialist today.
+If you are looking to get admitted to a treatment facility, contact a treatment provider today.

 The patient actually enters the facility and completes administrative processes.
 It is at this point that staff makes sure that the patient is not bringing any forbidden items such as drugs or weapons into the facility.
 Intake is necessary to get each patient started off on the right foot so that their treatment is as effective as possible for their needs.
 It is also important to protect the safety and sobriety of all patients and staff.

 Medical and clinical staff question the patient and determine’s their specific needs.
 Examples of what is assessed at this point include what substances the patient is addicted to, how long they’ve been addicted, and whether they suffer from any known mental health disorders.
 This is one of the most important steps of the treatment process, as it enables staff to customize a recovery plan that is designed to maximize each individual patient’s chances of success.
 Most treatment facilities treat assessment as an ongoing step, whereby patients are continually reassessed to make sure their needs are being met.